codeyoursite/solesearch/README.md

 ```
 ---
 ### Fonts
-There are lots of different fonts that you can use in your **body** tag.
-Most are using [Google Fonts](fonts.google.com).
+There are lots of different fonts that you can use in your **html**.
+Most are using [Google Fonts](https://fonts.google.com).
 Below are the names of the classes that you can insert.
 #### Examples
 ```html
 <div class="trebuchet"></div>